crackcomm/ocaml-boxroot/README.md

 * Due to limitations of the GC hook interface, no work has been done to scan roots incrementally.
-Holding a (very!) large number of roots at the same time can negatively affect latency.
+Holding a (very!) large number of roots at the same time can negatively affect latency at the beginning of major GC cycles.